-What is Fundid Capital
+What is Fundid Capital, Powered by Lendflow?

-Fundid Capital is our lending product that provides business owners with a streamlined way to get growth capital: you can access multiple lenders with just one application.
+Fundid Capital, powered by Lendflow, is our lending product that provides business owners with a streamlined way to get growth capital: you can access multiple lenders with just one application.
 After you apply, a variety of lenders will determine what you’re qualified for and share their offers – then, you can choose which lending offer works best for you.
 You decide whether to move forward or not.
 What does your business need to flourish?
 Whether it’s cash flow, new equipment, an investment in marketing, or new employees - we can help!

 Check out our 19+ different capital options here.